Turing scheme: Choice of name

-The 2020 proposal
+The proposal

-In December 2020, following the announcement of a trade deal with the EU and the decision to no longer participate in the EU's Erasmus Programme which has seen over 200,000 UK students benefit from the scheme since 1987, the British government announced the funding of £100m a year to enable up to 35,000 UK students, especially those from deprived backgrounds, to study abroad at some of the best universities in the world, not just limited to EU universities, or undertake work placements, starting in September 2021.
+In December 2020, following the announcement of a trade deal with the EU and the decision to no longer participate in the EU's Erasmus Programme which has seen over 200,000 UK students benefit from the scheme since 1987, the British government announced the funding of £100m a year to enable up to 35,000 UK students, especially those from deprived backgrounds, to study abroad at some of the best universities in the world, not just limited to EU universities, or undertake work placements abroad, starting in September 2021.

-Michel Barnier, the EU's chief negotiator, expressed regret at the UK's decision not to participate in Erasmus, a decision Boris Johnson said had been hard to take, but the UK could not justify in staying in the 'extremely expensive' Erasmus+ scheme that saw twice as many EU students coming to the UK compared to UK students going to university elsewhere in the EU.
+Michel Barnier, the EU's chief negotiator, expressed regret at the UK's decision not to participate in Erasmus, a decision Boris Johnson said had been hard to take, but the UK could not justify staying in the "extremely expensive" Erasmus+ scheme that saw twice as many EU students coming to the UK compared to UK students going to universities elsewhere in the EU.

+The original proposal was expanded to include children as young as 4 on school organised trips or exchange programmes abroad lasting up to two months and older sixth form students on higher education or vocational courses, with the possibility of undertaking longer experiences of up to a year overseas.

 Operation

 From 2014 to 2020, the British Council and Ecorys UK jointly administered the Erasmus programme.

-Initially the Turing Scheme was administered by the same organisations.
-They launched the Turing Scheme website in February 2021.
+Initially the Turing scheme was administered by the same organisations.
+They launched the Turing scheme website in February 2021.

 The Turing scheme set out to provide grants to students to help fund their international experience from September 2021.
 Successful applicants included primary schools in County Durham.

-After a procurement exercise in 2021 the delivery of the Turing Scheme was awarded to Capita Business Services, who will deliver it until December 2023.
-The decision was made based on Capita’s bid coming in at a lower price than the British Council’s.
+After a procurement exercise in 2021, the delivery of the Turing scheme was awarded to Capita Business Services, who delivered it until December 2023.
+From the 2024 to 2025 academic year, the scheme was delivered directly by the Department for Education (DfE).

-Countries participating in the Turing Scheme
+Wales decided to opt out of the Turing system, creating their own called "Taith", which became operational in September 2022 with all eight Welsh universities receiving funding.
+Welsh students can still participate in Turing.

+In Scotland, students at universities have access to Turing for international experience.

+Northern Ireland university students can utilise the Turing scheme and from September 2023 are also able to access Erasmus+ through the Irish government's offer of funding assistance.

-There are 159 Countries participating in the Turing Scheme from across the globe.
+There were 159 countries participating in the Turing scheme in 2022.